gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/04 - Numbers.md

 	1. False piety?
 In the exterior he said he would not go even if they gave him a house of gold and silver (v18), but still wanted to go.
 	2. The Angel doesn't punish him, only warns him.
 	3. St Peter will later talk about this story in 2 Peter 2:15
+# Chapter 23
+**Key themes:**
+1. Balak leads Balaam and sets up altars to him, so he can curse Israel.
+But each time, Balaam only does what the Lord has said, and does not curse Israel.